 Countries & Regions filter: Germany +

 When you’ve added all the filters, Target will come up with a total list of contacts that fulfill your criteria.
 In our example, we’ve found 2,600 contacts!

 Now all that’s left is to reach out to candidates that you feel will fit the bill.

 How Dealfront can work for your teams and business

 Now you’ve learned how we here at Dealfront use our go-to-market platform.
-From how your web visitors behave on your website, to using powerful filters to drill down your lists of target customers, we know there are a lot more use cases that our platform can cover.
+From how your web visits behave on your website to using powerful filters to drill down your lists of target customers, we know there are a lot more use cases that our platform can cover.
 It’s up to you now to implement what you’ve learned here and make it your own.

 When you have a powerful platform like Dealfront at your disposal, you can position yourself as the go-to solution for your industry and beat out your competitors.